fayfaywcl/postcards-from-my-jungle/README.md

 I also examined the types of images included.
 Some datasets contained AI-generated images (like fishes cycling).
 To avoid this, I selected a dataset with visually natural images, even though illustrations is fine if the animals looked realistic.

-To align with the lo-fi visual direction, I used a 64×64-pixel resolution and trained the full 821-image dataset for 10 epochs.
-Although I tried increasing training to 20 epochs to improve clarity, it kept exceeded the Colab GPU limit.
+To align with the lo-fi visual direction, I used a 64×64-pixel resolution and trained the full dataset for 10 epochs.
+Although I tried increasing training to 20 epochs to improve clarity, it exceeded the Colab GPU limit each time.
 Therefore, I kept 10 epochs as the final setting.

 ### How I Generated the Fictional Beasts’ Images, Sounds, and Language